-When the teen film Can’t Hardly Wait—which was named after the Replacements song of the same name—arrived in theaters in June of 1998, it grossed $25,605,015 on a $10 million budget.
-In the years since, the movie has found an even larger audience through DVD and cable.
+When the teen film Can’t Hardly Wait—which was named after the Replacements song of the same name—arrived in theaters on June 12, 1998, it grossed $25,605,015 on a $10 million budget.
+In the 20 years since, the movie has found an even larger audience through DVD and cable.
 The premise follows Preston Meyers (Empire Records’s Ethan Embry) trying to connect with his dream girl, Amanda Beckett (Jennifer Love Hewitt), all the while seeking advice from his best friend, Denise Fleming (a pre-Six Feet Under Lauren Ambrose).

 Originally called The Party, most of the movie takes place during a rambunctious graduation party, featuring a before-they-were-famous cast, and Jenna Elfman as a stripper dressed as an angel.
 The movie culminates with Preston and Amanda sealing their romance and living happily ever after.
 Written and directed by Harry Elfont and Deborah Kaplan, the two would later team up for Josie and the Pussycats.
 Here are 10 fun-filled facts about the ’90s teen comedy.